rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics/index.md

 <!-- - [Exercise 4](fgd-ex-4.pdf) due 12:15pm Thursday February 5 -->
 <!-- - [Exercise 5](fgd-ex-5.pdf) due 12:15pm Thursday February 12 -->

+### Final project information

+The final project will be due on Sunday, February 22 at 23:59.
+Here is the current list of projects.
+I will add more in the next few days if I think of new ones.
+The pre-requisite material for these projects should mostly be covered by the midpoint of the course.

+- Dimensions of self-affine carpets
+- Separation conditions for self-similar sets
+- Inhomogeneous self-similar sets
+- Assouad dimension and weak tangents
+- Multifractal analysis for self-similar measures
+- Topological dynamical systems

+For detail on the projects, as well as information about the evaluation, see the [information sheet](fgd-final-project.pdf).

 ## Important course information